High-temperature series expansion of the dynamic Matsubara spin correlator: Derivation of Dyn-HTE

 \section{Derivation of Dyn-HTE}

-In this central technical section we derive the Dyn-HTE as in Eq.~\eqref{eq:Dyn-HTE} and provide an efficient algorithm its calculation.
-To start, we split the Hamiltonian \eqref{eq:H} into a non-interacting part $H_0=0$ (vanishing in the absence of a magnetic field) and an interacting part $V$ (here the full $H$) and define the dimensionless expansion coefficients $c_{ii^\prime}^{(n)}(i\nu_{m})$ via
+In this central technical section we derive the Dyn-HTE as in Eq.~\eqref{eq:Dyn-HTE} and provide an efficient algorithm for its calculation.
+To start, we split the Hamiltonian \eqref{eq:H} into a non-interacting part $H_0=0$ (vanishing in the absence of a magnetic field) and an interacting part $V$ (here the full $H$) and define the dimensionless expansion coefficients $c_{ii^\prime}^{(n)}(i\nu_{m})$ of the Matsubara correlator via